wer32/SAD/template.md

 Section Type: Mandatory (if section is not covered with available documentation)]

+#### 3.6 Risks
+[Description: This section lists potential risks related to the target solution architecture or solution migration to target solution architecture.

+Section Type: Highly recommended]

 ### 4 Quality Attributes
 [Description: Select 3-5 most important quality attributes for the future solution architecture based on the requirements because your architectural decisions will depend on them.
 Provide motivation for selecting every quality attribute.